aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/_index.md

 ---
-title: "Create Zip Archive .NET – File Compression with Aspose.Zip"
+title: "Add Files to Zip C# – Create Zip Archive .NET"
 linktitle: "Create Zip Archive .NET"
 second_title: "Aspose.Zip .NET API for Files Compression & Archiving"
-description: "Learn how to create zip archive .NET using Aspose.Zip.
-This aspose zip tutorial shows you how to compress files .net, modify zip file c#, and optimize compression settings for superior performance."
+description: "Learn how to add files to zip c# using Aspose.Zip.
+This tutorial shows you how to create zip archive .net, modify zip file c#, and apply zip file encryption c# for optimal performance."
 weight: 20
 url: /net/file-compression/
-date: 2025-12-05
+date: 2026-02-05
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Create Zip Archive .NET with Aspose.Zip
+# Add Files to Zip C# with Aspose.Zip

 ## Introduction

-Creating a **zip archive .NET** is a common requirement for any modern application that needs to store, transfer, or backup data efficiently.
-With Aspose.Zip for .NET you get a robust, high‑performance library that lets you **compress files .net**, manage archive entries, and even modify existing zip files using C#.
+Creating a **zip archive .NET** and learning how to **add files to zip c#** is a common requirement for any modern application that needs to store, transfer, or back up data efficiently.
+With Aspose.Zip for .NET you get a robust, high‑performance library that lets you **compress files .net**, manage archive entries, and even **modify zip file c#** using C#.
 In this guide we’ll walk through the core concepts, show you where to start, and point you to the most useful tutorials for every scenario.

 ## Quick Answers
-- **What does “create zip archive .net” mean?** It refers to generating a .zip file programmatically from a .NET application.
+- **What does “add files to zip c#” mean?** It refers to programmatically inserting one or more files into a .zip archive from a .NET application.
 - **Which library is recommended?** Aspose.Zip for .NET – a fully‑featured, commercial‑grade API.
 - **Do I need a license?** A free trial is available; a license is required for production use.
 - **Can I modify an existing zip?** Yes, use the “modify zip file c#” capabilities built into Aspose.Zip.
 - **Supported .NET versions?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6/7.

-## Compressing Files with Aspose.Zip for .NET
+## Add Files to Zip C# – Compressing Files with Aspose.Zip for .NET
 Compressing files is a fundamental aspect of file management.
 With Aspose.Zip for .NET, this task becomes not only efficient but also highly customizable.
 Follow our comprehensive tutorial on [Compressing a File with Aspose.Zip for .NET](./compress-file/) to learn the step‑by‑step process.
 Whether you're a seasoned developer or a beginner, our guide will ensure you grasp the nuances of effective file compression effortlessly.

 ## Compressing Multiple Files Effortlessly